 My vomiting multiple times a day improved with my third medication by the 17th week but my nausea never subsided.
 My picking slowly got out of control because of how hard it was to handle being so dreadfully sick, with my depression worsening to the point I felt like I was living hour by hour just to get by.
 In my recovery, I learned that extreme circumstances make it difficult to manage my urges.
 When things get better, I am able to maintain my recovery by using barriers; my mind can challenge cognitive distortions instead of reacting to the stress that makes me pick without considering stopping myself.

 The day before my wedding anniversary in 2016, I experienced a medical trauma that caused me to have severe panic attacks and resulted in me becoming fearful of vomiting.
 Then I became fearful of eating and going to sleep at night because I’d wake up in a full-blown shaking, sweating, hyperventilating panic attack.
 I had also lost a lot of weight between 2016 and 2018 from my new phobia.
 In terms of my ability to cope, this was my worst nightmare for a pregnancy.
-I was lucky that my hip pain subsided temporarily because of pregnancy hormones, but it has since been re emerging with my appointments for an MRI (STILL waiting, if you saw the first video) and orthopedic surgeon being put off because of the pandemic.
+I was lucky that my hip pain subsided temporarily because of pregnancy hormones, but it has since been re emerging with my appointments for an MRI and orthopedic surgeon being put off because of the pandemic.
 This is hard to swallow, knowing that the waiting list for hip surgery is up to five years in Nova Scotia during normal times.

 I counted the days and made mental notes of milestones to get through the awful Hyperemesis Gravidarum (HG) pregnancy.
 By the 30th week, my skin picking exploded after I found out that something may be fatal or severely disabling for the little girl inside of me.
 Two weeks later, I was relieved to find out that the ultrasound wasn’t read correctly but during that time I couldn’t process how everything I had gone through could end up in a total disaster.